-Students in the Chico area enroll in the on-campus Sociology program, and take mostly in-person classes, with the opportunity to take one or two online classes per semester if desired.
-Students outside the Chico area enroll as juniors in the distance education Sociology Online program, where they can take classes from, literally, anywhere in the world.
+Students outside the Chico area enroll as juniors in the distance education sociology online program, where they can take courses from, literally, anywhere in the world.
 All online courses have asynchronous options, while some also provide the opportunity to log in to Zoom classes to interact in live time with faculty and classmates.